subdavis/vuejs-browser-extensions/README.md

 MANY more details at https://developer.chrome.com/extensions/api_index

-# Can we get around these restrictions?
+## Can we get around these restrictions?

-The answer, in my opinion, is *Yes, but never do it*.
+The answer is *Yes, but don't*.

-The three laws of a secure WebExtension:
+Asimov's three laws of a secure WebExtension:

 * Use the default CSP or a stricter one.
-* Minimize third party library use and do not distribute any un-used code
+* Minimize third party library use and do not distribute unused code.
-* Simplify your development experience, as long as this simplicity does not conflict with the first and second laws.
+* Simplify the development experience, as long as this simplicity does not conflict with the first and second laws.

-# How can we build a Three Laws safe extension in Vue?
+# Building a three-laws-safe WebExtension

 We have to pick a "stack".
 Here's mine:

 * Webpack + Yarn
 * Vue.js & vue-loader
 * SASS & sass-loader
-* mocha + should.js for tests (we won't cover this much)
+* mocha + should.js for tests (we won't cover this)

 # `vue-cli init webpack new-extension`

 If you approach extension dev like a normal web app, the first issue you're going to run into is `http://localhost:8080`.

-For extensions, the browser itself must serve the files.
+Per the CSP, the browser itself must serve the files - `http://localhost:8080` is a remote origin.

-**You cannot use a normal development server like webpack-dev-server**
+**You cannot use a normal development flow like webpack-dev-server**

-So hot-reload must be out then right?

-# Problem 0 - Hot Reloading

-[Webpack Chrome Extension Loader](https://github.com/rubenspgcavalcante/webpack-chrome-extension-reloader) is a brilliant middleware that translates WebSocket reload notifications to `chrome.runtime` events that your extension can listen to.

-Runtime is the browser's pub-sub interface that allows the different parts of an extension to talk to eachother.

-An example of this can be found in `example1_reload`

 # Problem 1 - Unsafe Eval